Columbus Concealed Carry Lawyers

 Burke, Meis & Associates — Columbus Concealed Carry Lawyers

-If you have been arrested for carrying a concealed weapon without a license, it is important to know your rights and discuss the possible defenses to your charge with an attorney.
+If you have been arrested for carrying concealed weapons felony charges, it is important to know your rights.
+You should discuss the possible defenses to your charge with an attorney.
 Contact Burke, Meis & Associates today for your free consultation at (614) 280-9122.